rombat/musicbee-navidrome-sync/README.md

 ### fullSync

-Sync playcounts, track ratings, loved tracks and last played date from MusicBee DB to Navidrome DB.
-Run on tracks first, then update albums and artists accordingly.
+Syncs playcounts, track ratings, loved tracks and last played date from MusicBee DB to Navidrome DB.
+Runs on tracks first, then updates albums and artists accordingly.

 #### Available options :

-* `-f, --first` : run sync for the first time: **add** MusicBee playcount to Navidrome playcount.
-If not used, playcount will be updated only if it greater than Navidrome's one (see [Notes](#-notes)).
+* `-f, --first` : runs sync for the first time: **add** MusicBee playcount to Navidrome playcount.
+If not used, playcount will be updated only if greater than Navidrome's one (see [Notes](#-notes)).
 * `--csv <path>` : MusicBee CSV source file path.
 By default if not passed, will look for a file named `MusicBee_Export.csv` in the same folder as `musicbee-navidrome-sync.exe`

 ### albumsSync

-Update all albums playcounts and ratings based on existing Navidrome DB.
+Updates all albums playcounts and ratings based on existing Navidrome DB.

 ### artistsSync

-Update all artists playcounts and ratings based on existing Navidrome DB
+Updates all artists playcounts and ratings based on existing Navidrome DB

 ### Common options

 All commands have these options available:
 * `--db <path>` : Navidrome SQLITE .db source file path.
 By default if not passed, will look for a file named `navidrome.db` in the same folder as `musicbee-navidrome-sync.exe`
-* `-u, --user <user_name>` : choose Navidrome username (by default if not used, the first found user will be used)
+* `-u, --user <user_name>` : selects Navidrome username (by default if not used, the first found user will be used)
 * `--verbose` : verbose debugging
-* `-h, --help` : display help for command
+* `-h, --help` : displays help for command

 ## 📋 Notes